karen-coldebella/solarwind-analysis-tools/README.md

 ## 📦 Description

-**solarwind-analysis-tools** is a Python-based tool for merging, analyzing, and plotting solar wind and geomagnetic parameters from ACE and OMNI data.
+**solarwind-analysis-tools** is a Python-based tool for merging, analyzing, and plotting solar wind and geomagnetic parameters from ACE and OMNI data in `.CDF` and `.dat` formats.
 It enables quick diagnostics and high-resolution visualizations of space weather conditions, suitable for both research and educational purposes.
+The code uses [`cdflib`](https://pypi.org/project/cdflib/) for reading CDF files and **does not rely on SpacePy or pySPEDAS**, ensuring lightweight, standalone usage.

 ## 🚀 Features